Series: Laurel and Hardy

 • Filming began one month after Laurel and Hardy had wrapped shooting on A Chump At Oxford (which ended up being released after The Flying Deuces, in 1940.
 A contract dispute between Stan Laurel and Hal Roach meant that Stan and Ollie were loaned out by Roach to Boris Morros, an independent producer, to make this film.

 • The sketch of Laurel and Hardy seen in the opening scene was drawn by Harry Langdon.
 Some DVD prints (Legend's supposedly 2012 restored release, for example) are missing these brief few seconds.
-Langdon worked on the film as a screenwriter and would also appear alongside Hardy in the Roach-produced feature Zenobia this same year.
+Langdon worked on the film as a screenwriter and would also appear alongside Hardy in the Roach-produced feature Zenobia earlier the same year.

 • When Stan is seen using the bed as a harp, the song is called "The World Is Waiting For The Sunrise" and was actually played by Harpo Marx.